 - Review the pathophysiology of hemolytic disease of the fetus and newborn.

-- Outline the evaluation and management of hemolytic disease of the fetus and newborn.
+- Outline the management of hemolytic disease of the fetus and newborn.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance the care of hemolytic disease of the fetus and newborn and improve outcomes.

 Hemolytic disease of the fetus and newborn (HDFN) is an immune-mediated red blood cell (RBC) disorder in which maternal antibodies attack fetal or newborn RBCs.
 HDFN can cause significant morbidity and mortality, especially in limited healthcare resource settings.
 Effects of HDFN range from mild anemia to hydrops fetalis in the fetus and hyperbilirubinemia and kernicterus in the newborn.
 Through early detection, management, and prevention of this disease, the incidence, and prevalence of HDFN has exponentially decreased in the past 50 years.

 There are two main mechanisms in which maternal antibodies target fetal or newborn RBC antigens:

 ABO incompatibility is a congenital, inherent mismatch between maternal and fetal blood types.
 Conversely, alloimmunization due to fetomaternal hemorrhage (FMH) is an acquired immune-mediated mechanism that typically affects subsequent pregnancies rather than the pregnancy in which the FMH happens.